Frequently Asked Questions (FAQs)

 No. The appropriate mixing ratio for using propane to replace natural gas is 46-48% propane and 54-52% air.
 The limits of flammability for propane are roughly 2.5 – 9.5% propane in air.
 Propane above 9.5% concentration in air will not ignite.

-What is the usable life of a vaporizer?
+What is the useable life of a vaporizer?

 The question of vaporizer design life is a very popular and appropriate question which has been asked many times in the past by our customers.
 LP-Gas suppliers and end users alike need to know what they can expect as the typical life expectancy for a particular type of vaporizer placed on site under given conditions.
 This information is needed to both establish the front-end economics and to establish a safe and responsible maintenance and replacement program.